jasdeepece9/kaseya-coding-test/README.md

 - Install ansible on Jenkins EC2 machine (Use Yum to install it as i am using Linux EC2 for Jenkins Server).

+- Next install pywinrm on ansible control machine which is Jenkins EC2 machine in our case

 - Next step is to install the Ansible Plugin on Jenkins by going to Manage Plugins in Jenkins UI.

 - Next configure the Ansible installation path under Global Tool Configuration.